Alan Trejo Player Props: Rockies vs. Phillies

 Alan Trejo At The Plate

-- This season, Trejo has tallied at least one hit in four of 13 games (30.8%), and had multiple hits twice.
+- This season, Trejo has posted at least one hit in five of 14 games (35.7%), and had multiple hits twice.

-- He has not hit a long ball in his 13 games this season.

-- Trejo has an RBI in one game this season, and it was more than one in that game.
+- Trejo has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.